-- SmartSAFE™ – This investment vehicle is an agreement for future equity in the Startup if and when it reaches a triggering event or exit, such as a subsequent funding event (such as Series A by a venture capital firm), acquisition or an IPO.
+- SmartSAFE™ – This investment vehicle is Fundify’s version of a Simple Agreement for Future Equity (“SAFE”) in the issuing Startup.
+The SAFE converts to equity if and when it reaches a triggering event or an exit, such as a subsequent funding event (such as a follow-on Series A investment by a Venture Capital firm), an acquisition or an IPO.

 - Convertible Securities – Some securities, which we call “convertible securities,” start out as one kind of security but can be changed – converted – into a different kind of security.
 For example, a company might issue a debt security that can be converted by the holder into common stock at some specified time.
 Sometimes the conversion is triggered at the option of the holder, sometimes at the option of the company, and other times upon the occurrence of a specified event.